Updated 7 days ago

 What can be retained?
 Previous secrets, configurations, and permissions are retained.
 Previous secrets, configurations, and permissions are retained.

-I hope this blog helped you to understand the difference between deactivation vs disabling user’s sign-in to Entra ID applications and how to do it in Microsoft 365.
+I hope this blog helped you to understand the difference between deactivation vs disabling a user’s sign-in to Entra ID applications and how to do it in Microsoft 365.
 For queries, contact us through the comment section!

 Share article